hypo69/hypo/docs/gemini/set 0/en/explainer/src/logger/exceptions.md

 **Relationship Chain:**

 The `logger` in `src.logger` is crucial for proper error handling and communication.
 This module likely interacts with other parts of the project where errors might be raised.
 The `CustomException` and other derived classes provide a way to catch errors from various parts of the application and log them using `logger`.
-The usage of specific external libraries (Selenium, PyKeePass) demonstrates the project's need to interact with outside services and handles errors arising from these interactions appropriately.
+The usage of specific external libraries (Selenium, PyKeePass) demonStartes the project's need to interact with outside services and handles errors arising from these interactions appropriately.